 The sole purpose of a Phase 1 ESA is to determine whether there is the presence or likely presence of contamination, so physical samples are not typically collected.
 Phase 1 ESAs are performed according to the American Society for Testing and Materials (ASTM) E1527-13 and generally include the following:

 Although not required by law, a Phase 1 ESA prior to purchasing a property protects you against the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 CERCLA can require the removal of hazardous substances at the owner’s expense even if he or she is not responsible for the contamination.
-Most, if not all, lenders will also require that a Phase I ESA be completed before providing financing.
+Most, if not all, lenders will also require that a Phase I ESA be completed by a phase 1 environmental site assessment company before providing financing.

-A Phase I ESA can take anywhere from one week to one month, and sometimes longer, depending on several factors such as the complexity of research and location of the property.
+A Phase I ESA can take anywhere from two weeks to one month, and sometimes longer, depending on several factors such as the complexity of research and location of the property.

 The ASTM dictates that a Phase I ESA is valid for six months.
 Assessments completed between six months and one-year prior need a comprehensive update and those conducted over a year ago are not valid.